 There are several different methods of tanning, producing leather with distinctive characteristics.

 When the skins reach the leather yard, they are cleansed by soaking in water and then de-haired.

 The majority of dress gloves are made from lambskins and sheepskins, and the characteristics of these will vary according to the part of the world the animal lives.

 Other skins of animals used include the antelope, buck, calf, deer, goat, peccary, and reindeer.

 The tanner, when he turns these skins into leather, must preserve their natural run and stretch to ensure the glove or other items of clothing remain close fitting and flexible.

 Leather is ideal for gloves because of this, and also because it is smart and attractive, so strong and wears well, so soft and pliable.

-Leather use has been there a long time: it began in around 3000 B.C., when the Egyptians discovered it could be used as body armour, household furniture and tents.
+Leather manufacture has been there a long time: it began in around 3000 B.C., when the Egyptians discovered it could be used as body armour, household furniture and tents.

 Much later, in Spain, during the 15th century, leather began to be used to create sofas, armchairs and as a wall covering material.

 In the 16th century, leather hats and tunics became popular throughout England during the romantic era of Shakespeare.